operator-framework/enhancements/enhancements/image-references.md

   some-key: some-value
 ```

+#### Interaction with CSV Related Images

+Users can today use the `relatedImages` field in a CSV to instruct OLM on what images must
+exist in disconnected environments.
+The proposed workflow will interact with this field by
+managing it explicitly.
+The tool will refuse to build a bundle for a CSV that has manually-
+specified related images.

-The `image-replacments.yaml` content will also be injected into the CSV using the extant
+The `image-replacements.yaml` content will also be injected into the CSV using the extant
 `relatedImages` stanza for backwards compatibility, but this data is not expected to be
 committed to the CSV in source control.